syncfusion-content/ej2-react-docs/ej2-react/listview/check-list.md

 ---
 layout: post
-title: Check list in React Listview component | Syncfusion
+title: Check list in React Listview Component | Syncfusion
-description: Learn here all about Check list in Syncfusion React Listview component of Syncfusion Essential JS 2 and more.
+description: Learn here all about check list in Syncfusion Essential React Listview component, it's elements and more details.
 control: Check list
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Check list in React Listview component
+# Check list in React Listview Component

 The ListView supports checkbox in default and group-lists which is used to select multiple items.
 The checkbox can be enabled by the `showCheckBox` property.